elucian/bee/syntax/structure.md

 |$pro_log  | N/A        | Reporting folder           |

 ## Aspect
-One aspect is a project file usually located in _"src"_ folder that can be used from main driver.
-Aspects can call each other to play one or multiple concerns.
-A good architect will separate concerns in aspects with sugestive names.
+One aspect is a project file usually located in _"src"_ folder that can be executed from driver.
+Aspects can play each otherand and communicate using parameters.
+A good architect will separate concerns in multiple aspects with sugestive names.

 **notes:**
 * One aspect can accept parameters and can produce results;